llpeterson/applications/traditional.md

 connections more than offset the drawbacks.

 While 1.1 is still the most widely supported version of HTTP, a new version (2.0) was formally approved by the IETF in 2015.
-Know simply as HTTP/2, the new version is backwards compatible with 1.1 (i.e,. it adopts the same syntax for header fields, status codes, and URIs), but it adds two main features.
+Known as HTTP/2, the new version is backwards compatible with 1.1 (i.e,. it adopts the same syntax for header fields, status codes, and URIs), but it adds two new features.

 The first is to make it easier for web servers to *minify* the information they send back to web browsers.
-If you look closely at the makeup of the HTML in a typical web page, you will find a plethora of references to other bits-and-pieces (e.g., images, scripts, style files) that the browser will need to render the page.
-Rather than force the client to request these bits-and-pieces (technically known as *resources*) in subsequent requests, HTTP/2 provides a means for the server to bundle the required resources and proactively *push* them to the client without incurring the round-trip delay of requesting them.
+If you look closely at the makeup of the HTML in a typical web page, you will find a plethora of references to other bits-and-pieces (e.g., images, scripts, style files) that the browser needs to render the page.
+Rather than force the client to request these bits-and-pieces (technically known as *resources*) in subsequent requests, HTTP/2 provides a means for the server to bundle the required resources and proactively *push* them to the client without incurring the round-trip delay of forcing the client to request them.
 This feature is coupled with a compression mechanism that reduces the number of bytes that need to be pushed.
 The whole goal is to minimize the latency an end-user experiences from the moment they click on a hyperlink until the selected page is fully rendered.

 The second big advance of HTTP/2 is to multiplex several requests on a single TCP connection.
 This goes beyond what version 1.1 supports—allowing a *sequence* of requests to reuse a TCP connection—by permitting these requests to overlap with each other.
-The way HTTP/2 does this should look familiar: it defines a set of concurrent *channels* (or *streams*), with one request/reply pair active on any given channel at a time.
+The way HTTP/2 does this should sound familiar: it defines a *concurrent channel* abstraction (technically, the channels are called *streams*), with one request/reply pair active on any given channel at a time.

 ### Caching